top of page

 • Payment date and the date withholding is treated as occurring in your workflow

-The Revenue Department states e-Withholding Tax was launched together with financial institutions and aims to reduce burden and allow certificate verification.
+The Revenue Department states that e-Withholding Tax was launched in collaboration with financial institutions to reduce burdens and allow certificate verification.

-• Decide whether AP, finance, or admin owns the monthly withholding cycle
+• Decide whether accounts payable, finance, or administration owns the monthly withholding cycle.

 Even with a digital system, you should define: